Dutch government's attempt to keep Shell fails

 Shell had pressured the Dutch government to drop its dividend tax for "16 years" chief executive Ben van Beurden told newspaper Het Financieele Dagblad.

-The UK, along with Hungary, is the only country in Europe that does not levy a dividend tax - and the UK maintains a lower corporate tax rate as well.
+The UK is one of the few countries in Europe that does not levy a dividend tax - and the UK maintains a lower corporate tax rate as well.

 Hoping to persuade the oil major from leaving after more than a century, outgoing economic affairs minister Stef Blok and finance minister Hans Vijlbrief tried to barter a deal with representatives from other parties in a last-ditch effort to hastily scrap the dividend tax, before Shell's planned 10 December general shareholder meeting.